-Established in 2008, the Virginia Winery Distribution Company (VWDC) is a non-profit, non-stock corporation created by the Virginia Department of Agriculture and Consumer Services (VDACS) to provide wholesale wine distribution services for Virginia farm wineries.
+Established by the Virginia General Assembly in 2007, the Virginia Winery Distribution Company (VWDC) is a non-profit, non-stock corporation housed within the Virginia Department of Agriculture and Consumer Services (VDACS) to provide wholesale wine distribution services for licensed Virginia wineries and farm wineries.
 Many wineries in the Commonwealth use VWDC to distribute and personally deliver their wines to local retailers.
-The VWDC Board is composed of two representatives nominated by the Virginia wine wholesale industry, two representatives nominated by the Virginia wine industry, plus the VDACS Commissioner.
+The VWDC Board is composed of two representatives nominated by the Virginia Wine Wholesalers Association, two representatives nominated by the Virginia Wineries Association, and the VDACS Commissioner.